-On March 30, 1880, Irish playwright Sean O'Casey was born.
+On September 30, 1964, Irish playwright Sean O'Casey died at the age of 84.
 Today we celebrate his life and works and the controversy The Plough and the Stars at the Abbey Theater caused.

 It is likely that no other theatre in the English-speaking world is more identified with an individual playwright, and owes more to that playwright than the Abbey Theatre does to Sean O’Casey (1880-1964).